3 days in Munich is a good amount of time to see this beautiful and amazing city in Bavaria, Germany.

 The Museum Quarter is a space containing five museums.
 Also known as the Kunstareal, the museums in the quarter each focus on a specific period of art.

-The two remaining museums are the Glyptothek and State Collection of Antiquities, which hold artwork and pieces from the Roman and Greek period.
+The two remaining museums are the Glyptothek and State Collection of Antiquities, which hold artwork and pieces from the Roman and Greek periods.

 You have two options when visiting the quarter.
 You can buy a combined ticket allowing you to see all five museums, or you can pay to see the museums that you are interested in.